 docker in this tutorial.

-If you haven't installed it already, it's as easy as to run the following command on any Linux distro.
-(Please refer to the docker docs for install otherwise: https://docs.docker.com/engine/install/)
+If you haven't installed it already, the docker installation is as easy as running the following command on any Linux distro.
+(Please refer to the docker docs for installation otherwise).

 Step 2: Installing kubeadm

 is a Kubernetes installer.
 This means it is a tool built for the sole purpose of making it easy to install a Kubernetes cluster on any machine in a matter of minutes.
 Other installers exist, like

 kubeadm is the most commonly used as it is the easiest to use, and is officially supported by all popular cloud providers.